The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: General Preliminaries on Rational Semigroups

-We end these preliminaries with bringing up the classical and celebrated distortion theorems due to Koebe.
-We do it for the sake of completeness and since these form for us an indispensable truly powerful tool.
+We end these preliminaries by mentioning the classical and celebrated distortion theorems due to Koebe.
+We do so for the sake of completeness and since these will be an indispensable and truly powerful tool for us throughout the sequel.